A stew of artichokes, peas and potatoes in a rich and tangy egg lemon broth

 Meatballs with rice served in an egg lemon (avgolemono) sauce.

 A few months ago, while we were scrolling through Pinterest, we came across recipes for porcupine meatballs.
 Intrigued, and slightly horrified, we investigated and were pleased to discover that these are not made of porcupine meat.
 In fact, porcupine meatballs are just regular meatballs with rice added to the mix; because the rice kind of pokes out of the cooked meatballs, they appear prickly, like porcupines.
 Cute.
 We grew up with something kind of similar, although the Greek version doesn’t have such a silly name; in Greek households they are called yiouvarlakia.

 Pork and celery with egg lemon sauce is a luxurious traditional Greek recipe

 It’s not often that a two-bit character actor is cast in a leading role.
 It’s rare for a back-up singer to move center stage, and win a Grammy.
 It’s unusual for a second-string quarterback to somehow lead the league in touchdown passes.
 And it’s surprising that a plain Jane vegetable, which is usually part of a basic trio (think: saute onion, garlic and celery…), becomes the focus of an entire, decadent meal.
 But this is a celery Cinderella story, and we’re here to tell it.

 This recipe is an example of us taking one for the team.
 You, dear readers, are our team.
 That’s right…you.
 Have we told you lately how happy we are to have you on our team?
 How happy, and thankful, we are that you have discovered Mia Kouppa?!
 And this recipe, it’s our thanks to you.
-We know that many people love Greek-style cabbage rolls, so how could we possibly deny you this recipe, despite the fact that we hate don’t like them?
+We know that many people love Greek-style cabbage rolls with egg-lemon sauce, so how could we possibly deny you this recipe, despite the fact that we hate don’t like them?
 Keeping this recipe from you would not make us team players.
 We are better than that (usually).